 Expected learning outcomes

-The course provides a description of the imaging techniques applied to biology.
+Module 1 (C: Lenardi) Module 1 of the course provides a description of the imaging techniques applied to biology.
 Some basic notions of geometrical optics are functional to the detailed description of optical microscopes.
 Confocal microscopy and related techniques (FRAP, FRET, FLIM) will be extensively treated together with more recent developments in super-resolution techniques, in particular SIM, PALM, STORM, STED.
-Some practical experience in cell staining will be given.
 Electron microscopies (SEM, TEM, Cryo-TEM) will be presented underlying the different investigations on biological samples that can be carried out.
 Atomic Force Microscopy (AFM) will be also presented as a versatile approach for measuring mechanical properties of biological samples.
-The course will be concluded with a part focused on lab-on-a-chip and lab-on-cell systems for high throughput analyses, disposable and low-cost devices as promising applications in biotechnology.
-During the course, some virtual visits to facilities equipped with the described instruments will be organized.
-In a laboratory of microfluidics, virtual practical experience will be carried out on micro-devices in the contest of lab-on-a-chip design.

 Prerequisites for admission